-Category Performance Measures Description Goal Statement Government Positions Audited Assist departments and agencies in Efficiency determine the relationship between title and achieving and maintaining properly functionality of duties being performed. classified positions.
-Psychological Testing 1 3 6 Provide psychological examination on Efficiency scheduled, administered, reviewed and referred. all candidates applying for any of the Certain job titles require psychological law enforcement titles. examinations - these include but are not limited to Police Officer, Probation Officer, Deputy Sheriff, Correction Officer, as well as all Correction Officer titles.
+Category Performance Measures Description Goal Statement Government Positions Audited Includes the number of positions audited to Assist departments and agencies in Efficiency determine the relationship between title and achieving and maintaining properly functionality of duties being performed. classified positions.
+Government Psychological Testing Includes the number of psychological tests Provide psychological examination on Efficiency scheduled, administered, reviewed and referred. all candidates applying for any of the Certain job titles require psychological law enforcement titles. examinations - these include but are not limited to Police Officer, Probation Officer, Deputy Sheriff, Correction Officer, as well as all Correction Officer titles.